How to quickly fix Mac Bluetooth not working

 Connecting Bluetooth devices to Mac

-The good news is that Bluetooth devices that came with your Mac are already pre-paired and should connect automatically when turned on.
-In case you’ve bought an Apple Bluetooth device separately, here’s how to pair it with your Mac:
+Apple Bluetooth devices that came with your Mac are pre-paired and connect automatically when turned on.
+For separately purchased Apple devices:

-- Go to System Settings ➙ Bluetooth ➙ Turn Bluetooth on.
+- Go to System Settings ➙ Bluetooth ➙ make sure Bluetooth is on.

-- After the device pairs with your Mac, it will appear in the list of available devices ➙ click Connect.
+- Your device should appear in the Nearby Devices list ➙ click Connect.

-The most transparent way of connecting Bluetooth devices to Mac I prefer is AirBuddy:
+The most transparent way of connecting Bluetooth devices to a Mac I prefer is AirBuddy:

 - Open your AirPods case or just bring your discoverable Bluetooth device close to Mac.